 Anyway, there is a lot that goes into the benefits of the hemp plant as a whole.
 This include the hemp seeds, stalks, leaves, and flowers.

-Let’s get into how this all works, now.
+Let’s go ahead and get into how this all works.

 If you didn’t know, the cannabis plant accounts for both the hemp plant (cannabis sativa plant) and the marijuana plant.

 The psychoactive cannabinoid responsible for the high people experience, known as THC (tetrahydrocannabinol), is also a cannabinoid.
 CBD just happens to be among the 124 of these non-psychoactive elements.

 CBD is the main reason why hemp plants have become so popular.

 The non-psychoactive qualities of CBD make it an attractive choice for those seeking pain relief – without the mind-altering effects of marijuana.

 Hemp oil is so popular that Kim Kardashian turned to the health benefits of hemp oil in helping cope with her panic attack episodes during the birth of her fourth child.

 Bubba Watson, the renowned golfer uses it too to induce his sleep.
 Did I mention that Martha Stewart’s French bulldog uses it too?

 The pain-relieving attributes of hemp oil can be traced as far as 2900 BC.
 Only recently did scientists discover that certain chemical components of the marijuana plant, including CBD, had pain-relieving health benefits.